jyoung4242/articles/WFC/wfc.md

 those tiles would have a lower entropy as dictated by the rules we discussed above.

 Let's begin by selecting a random tile on this grid... `{x: 3,y: 4}`.
-Due to the fact that all its neighbors are empty, it's pool of available tiles is 3, tree, grass,waterm or tree top.
-Let's pick tree, as this can simply be randomly picked from the set.
+Due to the fact that all its neighbors are empty, it's pool of available tiles is 4, tree, grass,water, or tree top.
+Let us pick tree, as this can simply be randomly picked from the set.

 <img src="image-5.png" alt="drawing" style="width:250px;height:250px;"/>